 Observing the upgrade

-The upgrade observations were the biggest component of the study in terms of involvement.
+The upgrade observations were the biggest component of the study in terms of my involvement.
 They took place either in the participants’ home, their office, or our office.
-I was there, observing all 14 upgrades, from start to finish.
+I was there, observing all upgrades, from start to finish.
 Sometimes for hours.
-There were definitely interesting things going on, but also several dead moments.
-One participant decided to cook dinner after a couple of hours into the upgrade.
-Another one managed to tidy up the bedroom, go out to buy cigarettes, and wash the piled dishes in the sink, while the upgrade was still ongoing.

 After the upgrade

 Funny enough, after this study I’ve started to avoid my updates, anticipating the long wait times and the poor feedback.
-I know I should install them, but it just never seems like a good time for them.
-That being said, I do hope that this and other studies on the topic encourage tech companies to improve the upgrade process.
-Things seem to be moving in a positive direction: Microsoft is going to use machine learning to detect appropriate moments for updates.
-Maybe in the future we’ll have upgrades so great that we look forward to them.
+Things seem to be heading in a better direction though.
+For example, Microsoft is going to use machine learning to detect appropriate moments for updates.
+Maybe in the future, upgrades will be so great that we look forward to them.
 In the meantime, “remind me tomorrow.”